 Transactions related to investment in wholly owned subsidiaries made in debenture/preference share were made at face value.
 All other transactions were made on normal commercial terms and conditions.
+All outstanding balances are unsecured and are repayable in cash.

 The remuneration to key managerial personnel does not include the provisions made for gratuity and leave benefits, as they are determined on an actuarial basis for the Company as a whole